Additive Bayesian variable selection under censoring and misspecification: Empirical results

 \subsection{Censoring, model complexity and misspecification with $p=50$}

 We extended Scenarios 1-6 from Section \ref{ssec:res_2vars} by adding 48 spurious covariates.
-We generated $x_i \sim N(0,A)$ where $A$ is a $50 \times 50$ matrix with entries $A_{ii}=1$ for $i=1,\ldots,50$ and $A_{ij}=0.5$ for $i \neq j$, and otherwise simulated data as in Section \ref{ssec:res_2vars}.
-Figure \ref{fig:pcorrect_scen12} shows the proportion of correct model selections by the 5 data analysis methods in Scenarios 1-2, across 250 independent simulations.
+We generated covariates $x_i \sim N(0,A)$ where $A$ is a $50 \times 50$ matrix with unit diagonal and all off-diagonal $A_{ij}=0.5$, and otherwise simulated data as in Section \ref{ssec:res_2vars}.
+Figure \ref{fig:pcorrect_scen12} shows the proportion of correct model selections by each model selection method in Scenarios 1-2, across 250 independent simulations.
 Figure \ref{fig:pcorrect_scen3} reports these results for Scenarios 3-4, and Figure \ref{fig:pcorrect_scen4} for Scenarios 5-6.
-Tables \ref{tab:pcorrect_scen1}-\ref{tab:pcorrect_scen6} also display the posterior probability assigned to $\gamma^*$ and the average number of truly active and truly inactive selected covariates.
-All BMS methods exhibited a good ability to select $\gamma^*$ that improved with larger $n$ and uncensored data (as predicted by Proposition \ref{prop:BFRatesI}), and they all provided significant improvements over Cox-LASSO and AFT-LASSO.
-As expected AFT-Zellner and AFT-pMOM tended to slightly outperform Cox-piMOM under truly AFT data (Scenarios 1-2), and conversely under truly PH data (Scenarios 5-6), though the differences were relatively minor.
-Interestingly, under the GH model (Scenarios 3-4) again AFT-Zellner and AFT-pMOMZ achieved higher correct selection rates, presumably due to these GH settings being closer to an AFT than an APH model.
+Tables \ref{tab:pcorrect_scen1}-\ref{tab:pcorrect_scen6} also display the posterior probability assigned to the optimal model $\gamma^*$ and the average number of truly active and truly inactive selected covariates.
+All Bayesian methods exhibited a good ability to select $\gamma^*$ that improved with larger $n$ and uncensored data (as predicted by Proposition \ref{prop:BFRatesI}), and they all provided significant improvements over Cox-LASSO and AFT-LASSO, particularly in reducing the number of false positives.
+As expected AFT-Zellner and AFT-pMOM tended to slightly outperform Cox-piMOM under truly AFT data (Scenarios 1-2), and conversely under truly proportional hazards data (Scenarios 5-6), though the differences were relatively minor.
+Interestingly, under the generalized hazards model (Scenarios 3-4) again AFT-Zellner and AFT-pMOMZ achieved higher correct selection rates, presumably due to these generalized hazard settings being closer to an AFT than to an proportional hazards model.